Istanbul Metro: Alignment and interchanges

 Apart from the Haliç station on the M2 line, about half of the M1 (mostly M1A) line, Alibeyköy and Kağıthane valleys crossing by the M7 line, viaduct section at Menekşe River of the M3 line and viaduct section at Olimpiyat of the M9 line, the lines are fully underground.
 All station names are on the bus lines as well.

 The M2 line has an interchange between F1 in Taksim and an interchange tunnel with the Zincirlikuyu Metrobus station at the Gayrettepe station.
 There is also a transfer station at Yenikapı with Marmaray, M1 line and İDO Ferry Port; from where it is possible to take the high-speed catamaran Seabus departing for Bursa, Bandırma or Yalova; as well as the other Seabus ports of Istanbul such as Bostancı, Kadıköy, Bakırköy and Kabataş.

-The M3 line has an interchange with the M9 line at the İkitelli Sanayi station, M7 line at the Mahmutbey station, M1 line at the Kirazlı station, M2, M1 and Metrobus at the İncirli station, and lastly Marmaray (B1) and YHT at Özgürlük Meydanı Station.
+The M3 line interchanges with the M11 line at Kayaşehir Merkez station, M9 line at İkitelli Sanayi station, M7 line at Mahmutbey station, M1 line at Kirazlı station, M2, M1 and Metrobus at Bakırköy–İncirli station, and lastly Marmaray (B1) and YHT at Özgürlük Meydanı station.

 The M4 line has a vapur (traditional ferry), motorboat, İDO and nostalgic tram interchange at Kadıköy which is the heart of Istanbul's Asian side.
-One can also interchange to Marmaray at the Ayrılık Ceşmesi station.
+One can also interchange to Marmaray at Ayrılık Ceşmesi station.
 Also at Ünalan / Uzunçayır, the line has a Metrobus interchange just like Gayrettepe in M2.

-The M5 line has an interchange with the Marmaray and İDO at the Üsküdar station.
-Also at Altunizade the line has a Metrobus interchange.
+The M5 line interchanges with the Marmaray and İDO at Üsküdar station.
+At Altunizade station the line has a Metrobus interchange.
+It has an interchange with the M8 line at Dudullu station.

-The M6 line has an interchange with the M2 line at the Levent station.
+The M6 line interchanges with the M2 line at Levent station.

-The M7 line interchanges with the M2 line at the Mecidiyeköy station, with the T4 tramway line at the Kiptaş-Venezia/Karadeniz station, and with the M3 at the Mahmutbey station.
+The M7 line interchanges with the M2 line at the Mecidiyeköy station, with the T4 tramway line at the Kiptaş-Venezia/Karadeniz station, and with the M3 at Mahmutbey station.

-The M8 line has an interchange with the Marmaray at the Bostancı station, with the M4 line at the Kozyatağı station and with the M5 line at the Dudullu station.
+The M8 line interchanges with the Marmaray and YHT at Bostancı station, M4 line at Kozyatağı station and with the M5 line at Dudullu station.

-The M9 has an interchange with the M3 at Ikitelli station.
+The M9 line interchanges with the M11 line at Olimpiyat station, M3 line at Ikitelli station, M1A line at Yenibosna station and Marmaray (B1) at Ataköy station.

-The M11 line interchanges with the M2 line and Metrobus at Gayrettepe station, and with the M7 line at Kağıthane station.
+The M11 line interchanges with the M2 line and Metrobus at Gayrettepe station, M7 line at Kağıthane station, M3 line at Kayaşehir station, M9 line at Olimpiyatköy station and Marmaray, YHT and TCDD at Halkalı station.